privacygmail cleanupemail security

 • Access tokens cached in browser memory only

-• Refresh tokens in secure httpOnly cookies (can't be accessed by JavaScript)
+• Refresh tokens live in secure httpOnly cookies (JavaScript can't reach them)

 • MailMop servers never see your Gmail credentials